ChrisEssery/group-project/Portfolio/Background.md

 One thing was very clear, though: we noticed that a large majority of these platforms were overly complicated, difficult to navigate, and lacked video chat functionality.
 Having gathered this information about games for older adults, we were left with the insight that there exists a gap in the market.
 In particular, there is a gap for a site like Gametable, namely a site which is easy to use, offers a small number of games to choose from, and has the added features of multiplayer mode and video communication functionality.

-These added features, we felt, were essential to address the issues of loneliness and isolation.
+These added features, we concluded, were essential to address the issues of loneliness and isolation.
 Simply playing an online game by yourself is very different from playing with a friend or family member.
 Not only did we realise this, but we also realised that these features of multiplayer and video chat were really important for connecting older adults.
 Being able to see your opponent who is either a friend or family member is a very easy way to make you feel like you've socialised with those individuals.
 It was these features, therefore, which in our minds were crucial for addressing the problems of loneliness and social isolation.

 <div align="center">